 Some or all of these classes may be waived by examination.

-Students must also choose THREE Italian Courses from the following:
+Students must also choose THREE Italian Courses from the following and must include at least one 400-level course:

 N.B.
 No more than one course conducted in English may be counted toward the minor.